AlbertWhite/site-v2.0/src/data/blogs/mean.md

 title: "Build your Mean Stack with Gulp"
 date: "2016-07-12"
 category: "blog"
-star: 4
+star: 2
 ---

-MEAN stack(MongoDB, Express.js, AngularJS, Node.js) is a very inspring topic nowadays for front-end developers, because they think they can become full-stack developer with only Javascript!
-However, it is still not the best choice to build web apps, and that's why we still need python, PHP and Java for back-end development.

-However, as a front-end developer, it is still worth learning MEAN stack because that's a very good path for learning how backend works.
+MEAN stack(MongoDB, Express.js, AngularJS, Node.js) is a very inspiring topic nowadays for front-end developers, because we can become full-stack developer with only Javascript!
+As a front-end developer, it is worth learning MEAN stack because that's a very good path for learning how backend works.

-But.. wait, we only mention MEAN stack, but if we want to use Gulp(or Grunt) for it?
+Gulp is the task runner which supports live-loading.
+Is it possible to run Node Server with gulp ?

 ### How to make Gulp + Express work

-Well, if we want to use Gulp and Express together, the problem might come to our mind.
-Well, we can use Express.js to build the server, but then how to use Gulp to run the Express Server?
+Well, if we want to use Gulp and Express together, the problem might come to our mind: we can use Express.js to build the server, but how to use Gulp to run it?

-The best solution to me now is to use the gulp liveload plugin [gulp-express](https://www.npmjs.com/package/gulp-express).
+Luckly, there is a gulp plugin exist: [gulp-express](https://www.npmjs.com/package/gulp-express).

-You can easily use this plugin to run your script of express server in your gulp file, and you can also use it to live reload your server and also browser!
+You can easily use this plugin to run express server in the gulp file, and you can also use it to live reload your server and browser!

 gulpfile.js